kyegomez/swarms/CONTRIBUTING.md

 If you're asking for a specific content or functionality inside `code-quality.sh` related to YAPF or other code quality tools, you would need to edit the `code-quality.sh` script to include the desired commands, such as running YAPF on a directory.
 The contents of `code-quality.sh` would dictate exactly what happens when you run it.

-## 📄 license

-By contributing, you agree that your contributions will be licensed under an [MIT license](https://github.com/kyegomez/swarms/blob/develop/LICENSE.md).